 How to sous vide steak

-Cooking sous-vide steak is essentially is a two-phase process.
-Also referred to as a reverse sear steak recipe where you first sous vide steak to the perfect steak temperature.
-Then sear steak in a hot skillet to develop color, flavor, and delicious texture and flavor contrast.
+Cooking sous vide steak is essentially is a two-phase process that’s referred to as reverse sear steak because the steak is first sous vide to the perfect temperature before it’s seared in a hot skillet.
+This sear develops develop color, flavor, and texture.

 - Season steak – with a good amount of sea salt and whatever other dried seasonings you desire.